Google Fiber Internet in Texas at a Glance

 About Google Fiber in Texas

 Google Fiber, a subsidiary of Alphabet Inc., is a premium fiber-only internet service provider that has reshaped broadband competition in every market it enters.
-Since its founding in 2010 and its first residential service in Kansas City in 2012, Google Fiber has expanded to serve portions of more than a dozen states.
+Since its founding in 2010.
+Its first residential service in Kansas City in 2012, Google Fiber has expanded to serve portions of more than a dozen states.
 In Texas, Google Fiber offers residents access to symmetrical multi-gigabit speeds that far exceed what most cable and DSL providers can deliver.

 Texas is Google Fiber's largest state by geography and subscriber potential.
-Austin was one of the first expansion cities after Kansas City, and the provider has since grown into San Antonio, Houston, and the Dallas-Fort Worth metroplex.
+Austin was one of the first expansion cities after Kansas City.
+The provider has since grown into San Antonio, Houston, and the Dallas-Fort Worth metroplex.
 Texas's business-friendly regulatory environment, explosive population growth, and land-rich suburban construction patterns have made it a cornerstone of Google Fiber's national strategy.

 Google Fiber Plans Available in Texas